davidvalerosancho/Multidimensional-Poverty-Predictor/README.md

 * gdown
 * streamlit

-Please head down to memory.pdf for a datailed explanation of the project.
+Please head down to memory.pdf for a detailed explanation of the project.

 All the notebooks are sorted in numerical order.
 Access the notebooks accordingly and follow along with the memory.